How Integration and Automation Helped eCommerce Businesses Scale-up FAST

 Using SyncApps, they were able to effectively manage subscriber data, import Salesforce contacts to their Mailchimp email list, and update campaign statistics.

-3. The Volusion and Constant Contact Integration
+3. The Salesforce and Constant Contact Integration

-Constant Contact and Volusion are two of the preferred solutions for small companies in the eCommerce space.
+Constant Contact and Salesforce are two of the preferred solutions for small companies in the eCommerce space.
 And why wouldn’t they be?
 They offer affordable pricing, easy scalability, and nimble interfaces that you can easily learn how to use.

-This is why our Volusion and Constant Contact integration was one of the most sought-after solutions on our platform since the debut of the pandemic.
+This is why our Salesforce and Constant Contact integration was one of the most sought-after solutions on our platform since the debut of the pandemic.
 This solution has enabled many online brands to track the total number of subscribers and orders from their customers while also tracking the progress of their most recent email campaigns.

 Better yet, by combining insights from both marketing and sales, their campaigns became far more effective and easy to put together.